French cuisine: Middle Ages

-Ancien Régime
+Ancient Régime

 Paris was the central hub of culture and economic activity, and as such, the most highly skilled culinary craftsmen were to be found there.
 Markets in Paris such as Les Halles, la Mégisserie, those found along Rue Mouffetard, and similar smaller versions in other cities were very important to the distribution of food.
 Those that gave French produce its characteristic identity were regulated by the guild system, which developed in the Middle Ages.
 In Paris, the guilds were regulated by city government as well as by the French crown.
 A guild restricted those in a given branch of the culinary industry to operate only within that field.

 There were two groups of guilds—first, those that supplied the raw materials: butchers, fishmongers, grain merchants, and gardeners.
 The second group were those that supplied prepared foods: bakers, pastry cooks, sauce makers, poulterers, and caterers.
 Some guilds offered both raw materials and prepared food, such as the charcutiers and rôtisseurs (purveyors of roasted meat dishes).
 They would supply cooked meat pies and dishes as well as raw meat and poultry.
 This caused issues with butchers and poulterers, who sold the same raw materials.

 The guilds served as a training ground for those within the industry.
 The degrees of assistant cook, full-fledged cook and master chef were conferred.
 Those who reached the level of master chef were of considerable rank in their individual industry, and enjoyed a high level of income as well as economic and job security.
 At times, those in the royal kitchens did fall under the guild hierarchy, but it was necessary to find them a parallel appointment based on their skills after leaving the service of the royal kitchens.
 This was not uncommon as the Paris cooks' Guild regulations allowed for this movement.

 During the 16th and 17th centuries, French cuisine assimilated many new food items from the New World.
 Although they were slow to be adopted, records of banquets show Catherine de' Medici serving sixty-six turkeys at one dinner.
 The dish called cassoulet has its roots in the New World discovery of haricot beans, which are central to the dish's creation, but had not existed outside of the Americas until the arrival of Europeans.